iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 2 reviews"/>
 </p>

+> This app has been a huge bust when it comes to effectively tracking and preventing additional covid cases.
+Due to the amount of time between development of symptoms and then finally getting a positive result and THEN getting a code to enter into the app under ideal conditions it will let you know if you interacted with a covid+ person a week after the fact.
+Also been using this app since day 1 and never got a single notification.
+Personally have anti bodies so have the app as he n!n a curiosity<br> :date: __2020-12-19 05:26:59__

+> No one likes using it for personal health reason.
+It doesn't go off when needed, because of low membership.<br> :date: __2020-12-16 17:56:59__

+> If only 500k+ downloaded the app, and are using it🤔, how is there going to be accurate statistics.
+Also, shouldn't the whole population be counted instead of people who are tested???<br> :date: __2020-12-16 14:12:33__

 > The app is good but the contract tracers aren't using it.<br> :date: __2020-12-11 18:06:29__